bluebear94/uwu/README.md

 excluded from UWU, along with reasons for removal.
 This is for informational use only and is not intended as a supplement to UWU.

+The recommended lexicon symbol for UWU-exclusive words is `%`.

 ## Methodology

 UWU is based on the following existing word lists: